bradcoleman60/work-day-sceduler/README.md

 2. WHEN I scroll down THEN I am presented with time blocks for standard business hours

  - **Completed**.
 Scrolling down I observe there is a block for each hour in a standard business day.
-The blocks start with the 9AM hour and go through and include the 5PM hour.
+The blocks start with the 9AM hour and goes through and includes the 5PM hour.

 3. WHEN I view the time blocks for that day THEN each time block is color-coded to indicate whether it is in the past, present, or future

  - **Completed**.
-The Javascript uses and IF statement to compare the hour of the current time to the hour associated with each respective time block.
+The Javascript uses an IF statement to compare the hour of the current time to the hour associated with each respective time block.
 If the hour has passed the block is shaded grey.
 If the hour associated with the block is the current hour of the day, then the block is shaded red.
 If the hour of the block is in the future then the block is shaded green.
 I observed this formatting occurring over the course of several days.

 4. WHEN I click into a time block THEN I can enter an event

  - **Completed**.
-The middle row of the hourly block is a text area in which the user can enter an event.
-I tested each hourly block to ensure this functionality exists.
+The middle column of the hourly block is a text area in which the user can enter an event.
+I tested each hourly block to ensure this functionality worked.

 5. WHEN I click the save button for that time block THEN the text for that event is saved in local storage